-Also, although teachers are not required to advance to Class AA, Class AAA and Class AAAA licenses, the state should reconsider its mandate of higher education degrees for advancement, as research is conclusive and emphatic that master's degrees do not have any significant correlation to classroom performance.
+Although teachers are not required to advance to the Level III-A license, the state should reconsider its mandate of a master's degree for advancement, as research is conclusive and emphatic that master's degrees do not have any significant correlation to classroom performance.
 Rather, advancement should be based on evidence of teacher effectiveness.